Talvisota: Icy Hell: Critical reception

 The game received generally positive reviews from game critics.
 Finland's main website for historians reviewed the game from historical and cultural perspectives, and their opinion was generally positive.

 There were some negative opinions as well.
 For example, Finnish Captain Olli Ovaska said that the game claimed that the Finnish military attacked the USSR on the first day of the war, but according to the game developers, Olli Ovaska misunderstood something as they never claimed such a thing.

 However content within the game itself has the player recreating a version of the Shelling of Mainila as a mission for the Soviets defending against Finnish aggression - with the events being presented as being as historically accurate as any other mission in the game, with no text in the mission or its briefing stating that they are fictional.
-As does the game's official Russian language website in which recounts this event as though it is historic fact (a page which is missing from the Finnish language version of the site - which however have a unique page defending the game's historical accuracy which is not present on the Russian portal) - which support Olli Ovaska's claims that the game promotes the Shelling of Mainila as being a Finnish act of aggression, and not a false flag incident carried out by the Soviets.
+The game's official Russian language website recounts this event as a historic fact (a page which is missing from the Finnish language version of the site, but they have a unique page defending the game's historical accuracy which is not present on the Russian portal), which support Olli Ovaska's claims that the game promotes the Shelling of Mainila as being a Finnish act of aggression, and not a false flag incident carried out by the Soviets.